Ekim-Yurtsever/Continental-ARS-308-21-SSAO-Radar-ROS-driver/README.md

     $ roscore
     $ rosrun socketcan_bridge socketcan_to_topic_node _can_device:="can1"

-Now run cantopic_to_data node provided here to convert the CAN messages into object locations.
+Now make the project and run the cantopic_to_data rosnode provided here to convert the CAN messages into object locations.
 Good luck!